LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK03D2-Identity-Authentication.md

 #### Modify the navbar

-Pages 662&mdash;663, "How to add Log In/Out buttons" and links to the layout.
-Note: add a register button as well.
+Pages 662&mdash;663, "How to add Log In/Out buttons" and links to the layout; and add a register button as well.

 ##### Using DI with views